 Old-Fashioned Taffy-Making at La King's Confectionery

 La King's Confectionery in downtown Galveston is sure to make your trip to the island that much sweeter.
-Not only can you delight in homemade old-fashioned candies and ice cream, you can watch it being made.
-The shop hosts free salt water taffy-making demonstrations daily during peak tourism season.
+Not only can you delight in homemade old-fashioned candies and ice cream, but you can also watch it being made.
+The shop hosts free saltwater taffy-making demonstrations daily during peak tourism season.
 For more information, click here.

 Galveston is one of the top locations for birding in the United States with more than 300 species of birds that migrate through the island during spring and fall migrations.
 This free birding brochure will guide you to the island's nature hotspots.
 Moody Gardens and the Galveston Island Nature Tourism Council host a series of free "Birding 101" classes to educate and excite people about the bird life on the island.
 For more information, visit www.moodygardens.org.

 The Galveston Island State Park offers a wide variety of outdoor activities that are free to participate in.
 While each person must pay a $5 parking charge to get into the park, families can enjoy kayak tours, beach and surf explorations, bird walks, nature field trips and fishing clinics at no cost.
 Many activities require advance sign-up.
 The park's Nature Center is open on Saturdays and Sundays March through November showing nature displays and videos pertaining to the park's plant and marine life.
 For more information, visit fogisp.wordpress.com.

 In Galveston, anyone with a Texas fishing license can fish for free!
 From beachfront fishing to offshore overnight fishing, you can enjoy a variety of fishing on this island.
 Don't forget to bring your catch to local restaurants.
 Many will turn your fresh catch to an unforgettable dinner.
 For more information, please click here.